 Typically, our veterinarians will send your pup’s test to Michigan State University for a full panel to confirm that the thyroid is the problem.

 If your dog is diagnosed with low thyroid disease, we’ll likely recommend starting your dog on a special medication, so he or she feels better quickly.

-While you’ll have to give your dog a pill twice a day throughout his or her life, the great news is you’ll quickly see a dramatic and positive change in your cherished companion.
+But the great news is you’ll quickly see a dramatic and positive change in your cherished companion.

 Typically, our veterinarians will check your dog’s “T4 level” about a month after you start the medication to make sure your dog is at the right level.

 (The T4 level indicates the level of “thyroxine” hormone that your dog has.)